Our Safeguarding Team

 Mrs Aggreh is our Safeguarding Lead

-Mrs Holland is our named Safeguarding Governor
+Mr Bodmer is our Safeguarding Governor

 Safeguarding